AXI protocol overview

 - Burst transactions based on start address

-- AXI requestors only issue the starting address for the first transfer.
-For any following transfers, the completer will calculate the next transfer address based on the burst type.
+- AXI masters only issue the starting address for the first transfer.
+For any following transfers, the slave will calculate the next transfer address based on the burst type.